TestGeorgeH/KotlinDirectoryCreator/README.md

 that implements the ability to create folders and files using objects in Koltin.

+You may find the current build in the root directory.

-To build do
+To build run
 ```
 ./gradlew build
 ```

-This will automaticly run the build tests.
+This will automatically run the build tests.